nickrusso42518/slt-py-example/README.md

 `sudo easy_install pip`

 No need to install any packages via pip; this is done during the course.

+To get setup, first run `make setup` which will install the required Python packages and create the `outputs/` directory.
+Failing to take this step could result in errors later in the course.

+Optionally, run `make` to run a full suite of testing on the code to ensure everything works.
+After a fresh `git clone` there should be no errors.

 ## Usage
 There are two main programs to run, `fundamentals.py` and `complete.py`.